Darb es Sim

-Darb as-Sim (درب السيم) is a municipality in the Sidon District of the South Governorate in Lebanon.
+Darb es Sim (درب السيم) is a municipality in the Sidon District of the South Governorate in Lebanon.

 History

 In 1875 Victor Guérin visited and described it: "I arrive at the village of Derb es-Sin, also known as Deir es-Sin.
 Inhabited by 300 Maronites, it must have succeeded an ancient settlement.
 A few plantations of mulberry, orange, and fig trees are nearby."

 Demographics

-In 2014, Christians made up 98.14% of registered voters in Darb as-Sim.
+In 2014, Christians made up 98.14% of registered voters in Darb es Sim.
 79.76% of the voters were Maronite Catholics.